Powerkrieger/coop_wumpus/README.md

   - do nothing for one turn

 ### goal
-pick up a piece of gold and leave
+pick up a piece of gold and leave (asap?)